Here Are Some Great Things To Do In Heidelberg, Germany!

 Ride the Bergbahn to Königstuhl

-Also known as the Mountain Cable Car to the “King’s Throne”, you can ride up another cable car after the Heidelberg Castle one for amazing views of the landscape below!
+As mentioned above, the cable car continues after the stop at the Heidelberg castle.
+That’s why it is also known as the Mountain Cable Car to the “King’s Throne” and it takes you up the mountain for amazing views of the landscape below!

 To do this, simply ride the first cable car PAST the Castle station to Molkenkur station.
 Assuming you bought a ticket for the whole way at the bottom station, you then just walk a few feet, go through the next gates, and transfer to the vintage red cable car!
 This car runs about every 20 minutes so it’s easy to get up and down relatively frequently.